Skip to Main Content

 Step 1: Submit Your Application

-• All official transcripts (GPA of 3.0 or higher is preferred)
+• All official transcripts (GPA of 3.0 or higher is preferred) from every higher education institution you have attended (including Advanced Placement Tests).

 • A personal statement (approximately 500-800 words) addressing the following:

-• Education and work background
+• Education and work background.

-• Life experiences that influenced your interest in nursing
+• Life experiences that influenced your interest in nursing.

-• Elements of the TESU Accelerated BSN Program that made you decide to apply
+• Elements of the TESU Accelerated BSN Program that made you decide to apply.

 Submit your official transcripts to the Office of the Registrar.

-Submit your resume (optional), personal statement, contact information for references, online.
+Submit your resume (optional), personal statement online.

 Step 2: Completing Requirements

-• Schedule an appointment with your School of Nursing and Health Professions Advisor to review potential prerequisite or general education courses
+• Schedule an appointment with your School of Nursing and Health Professions Advisor to review potential prerequisite or general education courses.

-• Schedule appointments as needed until your application is complete and ready for review by the Admissions Committee
+• Schedule appointments as needed until your application is complete and ready for review by the Admissions Committee.

 Step 3: Application Review